soutaro/strong_json/README.md

 json = s.order.coerce(JSON.parse(input))
 ```

-If the input JSON data is conformant with `order`'s structure, the `json` will be that value.
+If the input JSON data conforms to `order`'s structure, the `json` will be that value.

-If the input JSON contains attributes which is not white-listed in the definition, the fields will be droped.
+If the input JSON contains attributes which is not white-listed in the definition, it will raise an exception.

 If an attribute has a value which does not match with given type, the `coerce` method call will raise an exception `StrongJSON::Type::Error`.
-If the input JSON contains `prohibited` attributes, `id` of `item` in the example, it also will result in an exception.

 ## Catalogue of Types